jaegertracing/documentation/content/docs/next-release/operator.md

           protocol: UDP
 ```

 Note that you must also manually provision the Jaeger instance.
-You can do this after the Jaeger Operator has been initialized.
-The Jaeger Agent will keep the Operator spans in the internal buffer until it makes a connection to the Jaeger instance.
+You can do this after the Jaeger Operator has been initialized. **jaeger-agent** will keep the Operator spans in the internal buffer until it makes a connection to the Jaeger instance.
 The following Jaeger CR can be used to provision a Jaeger instance suitable for non-production purposes:

 ```yaml
 apiVersion: jaegertracing.io/v1